colito/Dunamis/README.md

 Dunamis - On Site Source Code Manager

 Purpose:
-Alllows user to make changes to their site's sources code regardless of what language the source is written in.
+Allows user to make changes to their site's sources code regardless of what language the source is written in.

 How to get started out: